Ramji-Dev/My-Portfolio/README.md

 <img src="/Images/P00.jpg" alt="port0">

 This page is the loader of my portfolio it goes from 0% to 100%.
+"Using JavaScript"

 - <h2> Here start's the landing page</h2>